1478 N Druid Hills Road NE

 Amenities

-Amazing "Furnished" Home in the heart of Brookhaven/Atlanta mins from Midtown, Buckhead, Downtown, Lenox Mall, CDC, Piedmont Park, 400, 85, Phipps Plaza, Lenox Park.
-This like new Brookhaven home has a total of 2 New Kitchens & 6 Bedroom, 4 full Bathrooms with a separated full finished basement studio with a private bathroom & private entrance.
+Furnished Home!
+Los Vegas in your Home!
+Amazing location.
+Come check out the $160K renovation!
+This like new Brookhaven home has 2 New Kitchen & 4 Bathrooms.
 Hardwood, Marble w/ exotic designs throughout the house.
-Kitchen backsplash & shower walls.
-Private & fenced Backyard with professional landscaping, patio, & fire pit.
+Kitchen backsplashs & shower walls.
+New HVAC systems & ceiling fans.
+2nds away from 85,400,Buckhead,&Phipps Plaza.
+Walk to Lenox Park & schools.
+Private fenced-In Backyard with a patio & firepit.
+Extended & wide driveway & a turn-around space.
 Appointment only!
-Short and Long Term leases Welcomed!
-Extended & wide driveway.
+Move-In Ready.
 4 bed/3 full baths on the main and 2 bed/1 full bath on the lower level.
-Rent includes utilities up to $500/month.